hyperledger-labs/SParts/docs/web/ledger/user.md

 Port: 22                Destination: 0.0.0.0/0          Description: SSH
 ```

-ssh into your AWS instance (default user name is ubuntu)
+Login into the ssh into your AWS instance (default user name for  an Ubuntu Server is "ubuntu").
+You can use ssh on linux and putty from windows.

 ### Install Docker and the Container

-Follow this guide to install docker: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04
+Follow this guide to install docker (follow Step 1): https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04

-Once the Docker service is running.

-Pull the container from  dockerhub [https://hub.docker.com/r/sameerfarooq/sparts-test/]
+Once the Docker service is running pull the container from  dockerhub [https://hub.docker.com/r/sameerfarooq/sparts-test/]

 ```
 docker pull sameerfarooq/sparts-test:v0.9.9
 ```

 Run the container with the following port configurations